Klingberg’s late goal lifts Stars over Panthers 2-1

+“There was lots of action.
+That’s nice.
+It kept me going the whole time,” Lehtonen said.
+“I don’t think we’re thinking too much about our record or how we’ve played lately on the road.
+We just come here and compete and work hard for each other.
+Tonight, it worked.”

 Jamie Benn also scored a goal and had an assist for Dallas.
-Kari Lehtonen made 41 saves.
-Tyler Seguin had two assists.
+Seguin had two assists.

+“We did enough to find a way to win,” Benn said.
+“That’s all that really matters when you’re playing on the road against a good team fighting for a playoff lives, too.”

 Jonathan Huberdeau scored the Panthers’ goal.
 Reimer made 32 saves for Florida, which has lost five of its past six.